wormhole-foundation/example-token-bridge-relayer/relayer/README.md

 cp .env.sample .env
 ```

-Copy the sample `tokenBridgeRelayer.json` file.
-This file contains the deployed contracts addresses of the Wormhole Core, Wormhole Token Bridge, and Token Bridge Relayer smart contracts.
-The sample file contains contracts addresses that are deployed to a select number of testnets:
+Copy one of the sample `tokenBridgeRelayer.json` files (depending on the target environment).
+These files contain the deployed contracts addresses of the Wormhole Core, Wormhole Token Bridge, and Token Bridge Relayer smart contracts.

 ```
+# copy the testnet message relayer file
+cp cfg/testnetTokenBridgeRelayer.json.sample cfg/tokenBridgeRelayer.json

+# or copy the mainnet message relayer file
-cp cfg/tokenBridgeRelayer.json.sample cfg/tokenBridgeRelayer.json
+cp cfg/mainnetTokenBridgeRelayer.json.sample cfg/tokenBridgeRelayer.json
 ```

 Before starting the off-chain message relayer process, open the [source file](./relayer/src/tokenBridgeRelayer/main.ts) and check that the `SUPPORTED_CHAINS` and `SIGNERS` variables reflect the configured networks in the `.env` and `tokenBridgeRelayer.json` files.